A honra demasiada, interés hay encubierto ( (Spanish proverb). Behind overly praise lie hidden interests.

 Yukteswar became the main guru of the later Swami Yogananda, and trained the young man for several years.
 Yukteswar is venerated as a Jnanavatar, ie. 'divine wisdom incarnated' in the church set up by Yogananda and repented by him too - and bordering on being listed among cults if it is not that.
 Cult membership could prove detrimental to maturation and genuine winning in life.

 Yogananda's Autobiography of a Yogi devotes many chapters to Yukteswar, after chapter nine.
-Facts include:
+Claims include:

-Yogananda established Yukteswar as a venerated guru with a standardised reputation of being "Divine Wisdom Descended" into human form.
-That is what the title Jnanavatar stands for, in essence.
-However, if such "unfailing, divine wisdom" is only so-called unfailing, a title of that sort looks inappropriate and backfires too.
+Yogananda held up Yukteswar as a venerated guru, nay, as "Divine Wisdom Descended" into human form.
+That is what the title Jnanavatar means.
+However, when "unfailing, divine wisdom" is only so-called unfailing and not much wise either, a title of that sort looks inappropriate and backfires too.
 Compare these proverbs:

 There is food for thought in many a folk saying.